26.8 thousand users of the “healthcare platform” in Abu Dhabi

-The Department of Health in Abu Dhabi revealed to “Emirates Today” that 26,860 people have used the remote health care platform that it launched during the Corona pandemic to provide a number of virtual services through 2807 doctors and 160 facilities.
+The Department of Health in Abu Dhabi revealed to “Emirates Today” that 26,860 people have used the telehealth platform that it launched during the Corona pandemic to provide a number of virtual services through 2807 doctors and 160 facilities.

 She explained that the platform provides more than 20 medical specialties, and its services include initial diagnosis, directions, instructions, support, medical consultations, diagnosis of non-emergency cases, booking and managing appointments, in addition to obtaining prescriptions for medicines, logistical services and requesting prescriptions online.